JoaoBrasilTeles/Portfolio-Projects/README.md

 # Portfolio
-This my portfolio where you will find projects of data cleaning, data visualization and data querry.
+This my portfolio where you will find projects of data cleaning, data visualization and data query.

 Used tools: